amillion3/fix-that-pothole/README.md

 - Geocoding to attribute the closest address to each pothole automatically.
 - Allow admin users to generate standardized work orders for workers (including latitude and longitude, Google maps link and further information).
 - Allow users to upload images of potholes when adding new ones.
-- Upvote/like feature for other citizens to echo existing potholes.
+- Upvote/like feature for other citizens to echo existing pothole complaints.
-- Multiple levels of permissions (admin, worker, public citizen).
+- Multiple levels of permissions (IE, `admin`, `worker`, `public citizen`).
 - Create dashboard for users (as opposed to the existing dashboard, which is for administrators).
 - Enhance dashboard for admin (add a locator map, ability to notify workers, etc)
 - Google / Facebook / Twitter login functionality.
 - Display markers and legend, based on pothole status.
 - Base map layer switcher.
 - Spam control (only allow users to add, say, 5 points a day).
+- Filters to control what pothole markers are displayed:
+    - Date filter (say, only show potholes from the past month, etc.).
+    - Pothole type filter (only displayed potholes in need of repair, or potholes fixed, etc).
 - Measuring tool, to measure distances.
 - Ability to add line and polygon features.
 - Ability to load GeoJSON/SHP files.